qiuosier/SleepTight/example/Readme.md

 * `sleep.sh` ejects a particular disk (by UUID)
 * `wake.sh` unlocks an encrypted disk (by UUID) and re-mounts it.

-These scripts are test on macOS Mojave 10.14.
+These scripts are test on macOS Mojave 10.14 with an encrypted disk.
+To use the scripts:
+1. Replace "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX" with the Logical Volume UUID of your disk.
+2. Replace "YOUR_PASS_PHRASE" with the passphrase to unlock the disk.
+Or, remove the unlocking process if your disk is not encrypted.

+The Logical Volume (LV) UUID can be found in "About This Mac" > "System Report..." > "Hardware" > "Storage".